Incoterms FOB: Free on Board

 |Applies to:||Sea and inland waterway only|

-Under the rules, FOB is only used for ocean or inland waterway transport.
-The named place is always a port.
-It does not apply if the main carriage is via ground or rail.
+FOB only applies to ocean or inland waterway transport.
+As such, the named place is always a port.
+It does not apply if the main carriage is via air, ground or rail.

-The term is commonly used for bulk cargo (such as oil or grain) or freight coming out of Asia.
+This term is commonly used for bulk cargo (such as oil or grain) or freight from Asia.

 - Goods, commercial invoice and documentation

 - Pre-carriage and delivery

 - Loading charges

 - Delivery onboard vessel at named port of shipment

 - Proof of delivery

 - Payment for goods as specified in sales contract

 - Main carriage